muhammetselimfe/avalanche-docs/README.md

 ## Avalanche

-[Avalanche](https://avax.network) birlikte çalışabilir, oldukça ölçeklenebilir tek bir ekosistemde merkezi olmayan uygulamaları ve kurumsal blok zinciri [decentralized applications](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) and enterprise [blockchain](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) deployments in one interoperable, highly scalable ecosystem.// Avalanche is the first smart contracts platform that processes 4,500+ transactions/second and instantly confirms transactions.
+[Avalanche](https://avax.network) birlikte çalışabilir, oldukça ölçeklenebilir tek bir ekosistemde merkezi olmayan uygulamaları ve kurumsal blok zincirleri oluşturmak için açık kaynaklı bir platformdur. [decentralized applications](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) and enterprise [blockchain](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) deployments in one interoperable, highly scalable ecosystem.// Avalanche is the first smart contracts platform that processes 4,500+ transactions/second and instantly confirms transactions.
 Ethereum developers can quickly build on Avalanche as Solidity works out-of-the-box.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
 Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput, without compromising decentralization.